alphagov/transition-config/README.md

 * `global` — configure with a global rule-based redirect for all paths aside from the homepage

-Use `rake new_site[abbr,whitehall_slug,host]` to create a new site with default mappings and tests, with an option for  e.g.
+Use `rake new_site[abbr,whitehall_slug,host]` to create a new site with default mappings and tests, with an option for which service to config e.g.

 `rake new_site[ukba,uk-border-agency,www.ukba.homeoffice.gov.uk] SITE_TYPE=option`